the-13th-letter/derivepassphrase/docs/reference/derivepassphrase-vault.1.md

     We cannot connect to the SSH agent indicated by the `SSH_AUTH_SOCK` environment variable.
     Further details are contained in the variable part of the message.

+??? failure "`The SSH agent failed to or refused to supply a list of loaded keys.`"

+    The SSH agent---while responsive in principle---did not fulfill the request.

-??? failure "`The SSH agent failed to complete the request`"
+??? failure "`The SSH agent failed to or refused to issue a signature with the selected key, necessary for deriving a service passphrase.`"

-    The SSH agent---while responsive in principle---failed to or refused to supply a list of loaded keys.
+    The SSH agent---while responsive in principle---failed to cooperate with deriving a service passphrase from the selected master SSH key.

+??? failure "`The SSH agent contains no keys suitable for derivepassphrase.`"

+    None of the keys loaded into the SSH agent (if any) are suitable for use with <b>derivepassphrase vault</b>.
+See the ["SSH KEY SUITABILITY"](#ssh-key-suitability) section for the requirements the SSH key and the SSH agent must fulfill to be suitable.

 ??? failure "`Error communicating with the SSH agent`"

     There was a system error communicating with the SSH agent.

+??? failure "`Cannot understand the SSH agent's response because it violates the communication protocol.`"

+    (Exactly what it says.)

 ??? failure "`Not saving any new notes: the user aborted the request.`"